 When considering mixed-species social groups, be sure to consider any potential safety risks.
 While a cow’s size depends on their breed, sex, and age, most cows grow to be very large.
 Housing them with species who are much smaller could pose a safety risk even if everyone gets along well.
-Consider the potential risk of a larger cow stepping on or bumping into a smaller species, which may be more likely if certain areas of the living space are crowded or if doorways are narrow.
+Consider the potential risk of a larger cow stepping on or bumping into a smaller species, which may be more likely if certain areas of the The indoor or outdoor area where an animal resident lives, eats, and rests. are crowded or if doorways are narrow.
 While calves may be closer in size to smaller mammalian residents, such as sheep and goats, male calves may attempt to mount them which could have devastating consequences.

 Despite their large stature, cows are still prey animals.
 It might seem strange to think that a dog could pose any sort of danger to a larger cow, but depending on the individuals involved, a dog could be seen as a threat.
 Cow residents could become stressed or fearful due to the dog’s presence, and if they feel threatened, they may react in a way that can cause serious injury to the dog or to themselves.